dabeng/interview/README.md

 # CSS

 - Colud you share your experience about when to use css grid layout and when to use flexbox layout in practical projects ?
-- Assume that we need to introduce responsibe design into an existing web application, How do you plan to do that？
+- Assume that we need to introduce responsive design into an existing web application, How do you plan to do that？

 # JS